werf/werf/docs/pages/how_to/distributed_build.md

 * build images;
 * push built images and stages cache to the Docker registry.

-In this tutorial, we setup the CI/CD process using GitLab CI and two build nodes with a distributed build.
+In this tutorial, we setup the CI/CD process using GitLab CI and two persistent build nodes with a distributed build.

+> The same approach described in this tutorial is also appliable when there are arbitrary number of dynamically allocated build nodes, instead of fixed number of persistent build nodes.

 ## Requirements